Ryan O'Reilly knows the Sabres' captaincy is available. While he says it would be an honor to wear the "C," he's not going to campaign for it.

-"Leadership is a big part, hold everyone accountable, myself being accountable more, have that mentality," O'Reilly said Friday in HarborCenter.
+"Leadership is a big part, hold everyone accountable, myself being accountable more," O'Reilly said Friday in HarborCenter.
 "It's all of us together, and speak up when things don't work.

 "I think me and a few other guys will take control on that."